 Prefer a smoother gravy?
 Simply pour through a sieve to remove the onions before serving.

 Get everything you need to prepare for Christmas from your local convenience store.
 Got a last-minute vegetarian guest?
 Your local SPAR is even open on Christmas Day to get any final ingredients you may have missed.
+Or sign up to our E-Newsletter for regular seasonal updates, from recipes and guides to deals and competitions.

 Find your local SPAR